-Pursuant to Article 253, section 1 of the revised Spanish Companies Act (Ley de Sociedades de Capital), the board of directors of Banco Santander, S.A. draws up the consolidated financial statements (comprising the consolidated balance sheet, income statement, statement of recognized income and expense, statement of changes in total equity, statement of cash flows and the notes to the consolidated financial statements) and the consolidated directors' report for the 2021 fiscal year in eXtensible HyperText Markup Language (XHTML) format and, with respect to the main financial statements, with tags in the standard eXtensible Business

-Reporting Language (XBRL), all of which conforms to the single electronic reporting format required under Directive 2004/109/EC and Delegated Regulation (EU) 2019/815.
+Pursuant to Article 253, section 1 of the revised Spanish Companies Act (Ley de Sociedades de Capital), the board of directors of Banco Santander, S.A. draws up the consolidated financial statements (comprising the consolidated balance sheet, income statement, statement of recognized income and expense, statement of changes in total equity, statement of cash flows and the notes to the consolidated financial statements) and the consolidated directors' report for the 2022 fiscal year in eXtensible HyperText Markup Language (XHTML) format and, with respect to the main consolidated financial statements and the notes to the consolidated financial statements, with tags in the standard eXtensible Business Reporting Language (XBRL), all of which conforms to the single electronic reporting format required under Directive 2004/109/EC and Delegated Regulation (EU) 2019/815.

-The directors of Banco Santander, S.A., listed below with an indication of their respective positions, declare that, to the best of their knowledge, the company's consolidated financial statements for the 2021 financial year were drawn up in accordance with the applicable accounting principles and give a true and fair view of the assets, liabilities, financial position and profit or loss of the company and of the undertakings included in the consolidation taken as a whole, and that the consolidated directors' report includes a fair review of the development, performance and position of the company and of the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that they face.
+The directors of Banco Santander, S.A., listed below with an indication of their respective positions, declare that, to the best of their knowledge, the company's consolidated financial statements for the 2022 financial year were drawn up in accordance with the applicable accounting principles and give a true and fair view of the assets, liabilities, financial position and profit or loss of the company and of the undertakings included in the consolidation taken as a whole, and that the consolidated directors' report includes a fair review of the development, performance and position of the company and of the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that they face.

-Boadilla del Monte (Madrid), 24 February 2022
+Boadilla del Monte (Madrid), 27 February 2023

-ANA PATRICIA BOTÍN-SANZ DE SAUTUOLA Y O'SHEA
+ANA PATRICIA BOTÍN-SANZ DE SAUTUOLA Y O'SHEA HÉCTOR BLAS GRISI CHECA Chair Chief Executive Officer BRUCE CARNEGIE-BROWN JOSÉ ANTONIO ÁLVAREZ ÁLVAREZ Vice Chair Vice Chair

-Chair